top of page

 Never Stop Laboring, Never Stop Travailing (Part 1)

-Today, January 28th, 2023, marks the one-year anniversary of my late father's new birth in Christ.
+Today, January 28th, 2023, marks the first anniversary of my late father's new birth in Christ.

-My dad was eighty-two years old on the day he finally invited Jesus' light into his heart's darkness.
-As he sat on his chair in the living room, waiting for Cleveland EMS, he prayed a simple yet authentically-understanding prayer: "Jesus, be my light."
+My dad was eighty-two when he finally invited Jesus' light into his heart's darkness.
+While he sat on his favorite chair in the living room, waiting for Cleveland EMS, he prayed a simple yet authentically understanding prayer: "Jesus, be my light."

-Four short words that had an altering eternal impact.
+These four short words had an altering eternal impact.

-If that sanctified red-brick house (which my dad and mom had lived in since 1973) could have actually spoken in that moment of delivery, there's no doubt my childhood home would have broken into boisterous, heavenly praise.
-After having witnessed the persevering labor and travailthe real, raw endurance that had occurred within its walls for many long years—how could it have not?
+If that sanctified red-brick house (which my dad and mom had lived in since 1973) could have spoken in that moment of delivery, there's no doubt my childhood home would have broken into boisterous, heavenly praise.
+After witnessing the persevering labor and travailthe real, raw endurance within its walls for many long years—how could it not have?

 Earlier that morning—already knowing that my mom and older brother had made the decision that Dad would need to be transported to the hospital when he woke—I was having my time with the Lord; and in the quiet darkness, God led me to Genesis.
 Concerned thoughts about my dad's physical and spiritual state were heavy on my mind.
 Then I read familiar words I had read so many times prior: